 85% of companies use video marketing as a digital marketing tool.
 This makes sense considering 69% of consumers claim they prefer learning about new products and services by watching short videos.

-Considering writing a blog post on how to use a product?
-Trust us.
-Your audience will prefer a video.
-Moreover, if you devote some of your marketing budget to videos, you can pay to have them featured on different social media platforms.
-Part of what makes video so appealing is that it works well with both organic and paid marketing strategies.
+- Complement other content types: Considering writing a blog post on how to use a product?
+Trust us when we say your audience wants a video to accompany it.
+Part of what makes video so appealing is that it works well with both organic and paid marketing strategies like content writing.

-92% of brands say videos are the backbone of their marketing.
-The intimacy of video marketing is uniquely suited to establishing rapport and building trust.
-Building a brand can be challenging, especially with text alone.
-Yet, when you use video, you control the message, narrative, and emotion you want your audience to feel when engaging with your company.
+- Build a recognizable brand: The intimacy of video marketing is uniquely suited to establishing rapport and building trust.
+With 92% of brands saying videos are the backbone of their marketing, you get more control of the message, narrative, and emotion you want your audience to feel when engaging with your company.

 Nespresso provides an excellent example of a high-quality eCommerce video production.
 If you do create demo videos, then make sure to describe the product and its components, as well as how it provides a solution, i.e., works.